rossanx/akfs/docs/journal.md

       SEE FILE src/kernel/exceptions0to31.s

 Let me break the first entry down.
-The code to register the handler for exception 0 is:
+The code to register the handler (ISR) for exception 0 is:

         movl    $_exception00, %eax     # LINE1